weixi-feng/LayoutGPT/README.md

 <!-- you need to additionally prepare the [3D-FRONT](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-scene-dataset) and [3D-FUTURE](https://tianchi.aliyun.com/specials/promotion/alibaba-3d-future) datasets.  -->

-You can also refer to [ATISS](https://github.com/nv-tlabs/ATISS/tree/master#dataset) if you prefer to go through the preprocessing steps on your own.
+You may also refer to [ATISS](https://github.com/nv-tlabs/ATISS/tree/master#dataset) if you prefer to go through the preprocessing steps on your own.

 <!-- or follow the steps below: